n0211541/KidMin/README.md

 # KidMin
-Creating a site for our Children's Ministry.
-Scope to be determined.
+Creating a repository for Children's Ministry projects.